tmtxt/tmtxt.github.com/_posts/2013-01-16-jekyll-bootstrap-blogging-platform-for-geeks.md

 ## Markdown

-Back to the problem I have discussed above, I hate WYSIWYG editors cause they generate too much unused markup code and even sometimes can break my content display.
+Back to the problem I have discussed above, I hate WYSIWYG editors because they generate too much unused markup code and even sometimes can break my content display.
 To fix it, I have to manually edit the markup code, which is extremely painful when I have a long post.
 It makes me feel difficult to concentrate on my